mmsoftware100/eain-thone-mobile-app-flutter/README.md

 ## Features Imporvements

-- [ ] Home Scren's see all transaction button does not navigate to transaction list screen
+- [ ] Home Scren's see all transaction button does not navigate to transaction list screen,
+- [ ] Transaction list page show list of transation , can be filter by month, date range , income / expense type  , etc with pagination of local storage ,
 - [ ] Transaction Detail Screen's should able to swipe left / right to see previous / next transaction on the whold card / page
+- [ ] add category management ? user can add / edit / delete category , and use in transaction form, offline first, sync also.